Glossary of shipping terms

 Bulk carrier – BC

-Ship to transport dry bulk cargo.
+Ships for the transport of dry bulk cargo.

 Bunker